SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Visual Results

 \subsection{Field of View Variation}

-Figure \ref{fig:field_of_view_comparison} shows an example of SPVLoc correctly estimating the pose of input images with different opening angles, as quantitatively presented in Table \ref{tab:spvloc-fov} in the main paper.
+\Cref{fig:field_of_view_comparison} shows an example of SPVLoc correctly estimating the pose of input images with different opening angles, as quantitatively presented in \cref{tab:spvloc-fov} in the main paper.
 Examining the estimated positions on the map reveals that all three images are correctly placed near the ground truth position, which remains consistent across all three instances.
 Additionally, it is evident that the view rendered from the top-1 camera pose closely matches the input image.
 The third column presents a comparison of the viewport estimated with the \textit{Segment} head of the network (top, white transparent overlay) and the ground truth viewport (bottom), generated via perspective projection.
 By comparing viewport estimation, viewport ground truth, and the input image, we can observe that the network efficiently learns the perspective projection and establishes visual correspondences between the input and panorama.
 Importantly, to handle images with varying opening angles, the viewing angle of the camera must be inputted to the \textit{Pose} head.
 This implies that knowledge of basic sensor and lens properties is necessary.